softworkz/embyuserwiki/Hosting-Settings.md

 By default the server will attempt to automatically map public to local ports by configuring your router.
 You can disable this as necessary here.

 ![](images/server/hosting6.png)

+There is a community-written guide on "[HOW TO: NGINX Reverse Proxy](https://emby.media/community/index.php?/topic/47508-how-to-nginx-reverse-proxy/)".